 Additionally, the platform automatically alerts Google each time a website is updated, so the search engine can crawl and index fresh pages and move them up SERPs.

-In this WordPress SEO guide, we’ll explain exactly how the platform works and provide top WordPress SEO tips to ensure your WordPress SEO attracts organic traffic and drives sales.
+In this SEO optimization guide, we’ll explain exactly how the platform works and provide top WordPress tips to ensure your SEO attracts organic traffic and drives sales.

 A WordPress theme is a group of files (graphics, style sheets, and code) that dictates the overall appearance of your website.
 It’s not the same as a template that only affects the layout of single pages.

 A theme provides the design framework of your website and includes a color scheme, page layouts (templates), widget locations, font styles, and additional aesthetic details.
 There are currently over 31,000 WordPress themes to choose from, including premium options.